vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 In order to understand the definition of the DP as an infinite-dimentional prior, it is important to note that the Dirichlet distribution satisfies conditions for the chain rule, which can be used to increase the dimentionality of a Dirichlet distribution.

-Repeatedly splitting a Dirichlet distributions into components based on the chain rule gives:
+Repeatedly splitting a Dirichlet distributions into components based on the chain rule gives the following, where K is the number of components.

 $$p^{(K)} \sim \mathrm{Dirichlet}(\frac{\alpha}{K},\ldots,\frac{\alpha}{K})$$